Pancreatic cancer: Metastastic disease

+Signs and symptoms of pancreatic cancer can also be due to the spread of tumors to nearby lymph nodes or other organs.
+Spread to lymph nodes can cause lymph node enlargement that can be felt over the skin, most prominently in the left-side lower neck (called Virchow's node) or near the navel, called Sister Mary Joseph's node.

 The metastasis of pancreatic cancer to other organs may also cause symptoms.
-Typically, pancreatic adenocarcinoma first spreads to nearby lymph nodes, and later to the liver or to the peritoneal cavity, large intestine, or lungs.
-Uncommonly, it spreads to the bones or brain.
+Typically, pancreatic cancer spreads to the liver, lungs, peritoneum (tissue layer that envelopes abdominal organs), and less frequently to the bones.

 Cancers in the pancreas may also be secondary cancers that have spread from other parts of the body.
 This is uncommon, found in only about 2% of cases of pancreatic cancer.
 Kidney cancer is by far the most common cancer to spread to the pancreas, followed by colorectal cancer, and then cancers of the skin, breast, and lung.
 Surgery may be performed on the pancreas in such cases, whether in hope of a cure or to alleviate symptoms.

 Risk factors

 Risk factors for pancreatic adenocarcinoma include: